 Concentrations

 Concentrations are career enrichment pathways within the residency that provide mentorship as well as additional academic and clinical experiences for residents interested in developing as leaders in specific areas of interest.
-Completion of concentration requirements will result in a special designation at residency graduation.
-Our program currently offers 5 concentrations: the Community and Global Psychiatry Concentration, the Clinician-Educator Concentration, the Psychodynamic Psychotherapy Concentration, the Neuromodulation Concentration, and the Women’s Mental Health Concentration.
+These Concentrations are open to all residents in the program regardless of their Track.
+Completion of Concentration requirements will result in a special designation at residency graduation.
+Our program currently offers 4 Concentrations: the Community and Global Psychiatry Concentration, the Clinician-Educator Concentration, the Neuromodulation Concentration, and the Women’s Mental Health Concentration.

 - For more information, please visit our website: https://www.uclacgp.com/residency-information-cgp